olech2412/EssensGetter/README.md

 **Note: You can execute the script via Linux cronjobs to automate the process**

 **If your are forcing any kind of error, take a look at the log file "essensGetter.log"**

+## How to use the AdminTool?
+The AdminTool is a Vaadin Application.
+It allows you to manage the data of the service.
+You can add recievers, delete recievers, and send emails to the recievers (maintenance or something else).
+It also allows you to unable the service for vacations.